 Creating pillar pages and cluster pages will mean lots of work, time, and patience.
 Finding your parent topic, subtopics, and doing keyword research is a diligent process, but it’s rewarding.

-You will reap the rewards of your work with improved search engine rankings and growth of organic traffic.
-As your pillar page grows in authority, so will your cluster pages, as well.
+You will reap the rewards of the additional effort put into your content strategy in the form of improved search engine rankings and growth of organic traffic.
+As your pillar page grows in authority, so will your cluster pages.